population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 Three broader conclusions emerge from our results.
-First, on average, agriculture is likely less productive than non-farm work but better than unemployment.
+First, on average, agriculture is likely less productive than non-farm work but better than not working.
 With a slow rate of switching back from agriculture, the lockdowns can potentially have severe long-term adverse effects on Uganda's development.
 Second, the results show the limit of self-insurance and mutual insurance when faced with a systemic shock.